National Flood Insurance Program

 Congress established the National Flood Insurance Program (NFIP) to address both the need for flood insurance and the need to lessen the devastating consequences of flooding.
 The goals of the program are twofold: to protect communities from potential flood damage through floodplain management, and to provide people with flood insurance.

-For decades, the NFIP has been offering flood insurance to homeowners, renters and business owners, with the one condition that their communities adopt and enforce measures to help reduce the consequences of flooding.
+The NFIP has been offering flood insurance to homeowners, renters and business owners for decades, with the one condition that their communities adopt and enforce measures to help reduce the consequences of flooding.

-All development, excavation and fill placement within the designated 100 year floodplain requires a floodplain development permit.
-Additionally, all new structures and substantial improvement of existing structures within the designated 100 year floodplain are required to be elevated 2 feet above the base flood elevation and must include an elevation certificate.
+All development, excavation and fill placement within the designated 100-year floodplain requires a floodplain development permit.
+Additionally, all new structures and substantial improvement of existing structures within the designated 100-year floodplain are required to be elevated two feet above the base flood elevation and must be documented with an elevation certificate.